jtmoon79/super-speedy-syslog-searcher/README.md

 an entry in a utmpx file, an entry in a systemd journal, an entry in a Windows Event Log, a formal syslog message, or an ad-hoc log message.

+---

-## logging chaos; the problem `s4` solves
+## logging chaos: the problem `s4` solves

-In practice, most log file formats are an ad-hoc format that may not follow any formal definition.
-Sorting varying log messages by datetime is prohibitively tedious.
+In practice, most log file formats are an ad-hoc format.
+And among formally defined log formats, there are many variations.
+The result is merging varying log messages by datetime is prohibitively tedious.

 The following real-world example log files are available in project directory `./logs`.